-The Senior Independent Non-Executive Director provides an additional communication channel between the directors and the shareholders.
+The Senior Independent Non-Executive Director provides an additional communication channel between the Directors and the shareholders.
+He is available to be approached by shareholders who feel they are unable to raise issues to the Executive Chairman and Managing Director or Financial Controller.
 The Board has identified Mr. Gan Kim Guan to act as the Senior Independent Non-Executive Director to whom concerns regarding the Group may be conveyed by shareholders or other stakeholders.
 He may be contacted at 03-92871889 or e-mail: gankg@crescendo.com.my.
 At all times, shareholders may contact the Company Secretaries for information on the Company.